MariaPompiani/climate-analysis-project-cloud-1/TECHNICAL_REPORT.md

 ## 8. Results and Demonstration

-*(This section will be filled in after the dashboard is created)*
+The analytical interface was developed using **Microsoft Power BI**, connecting directly to the Azure Blob Storage container `processed-data`.
+The dashboard offers a comprehensive view of the climate and air quality across Brazil.

-### Analytical Interface (Power BI)
+### 8.1.
+Analytical Interface

-The final visualization interface will be a Power BI dashboard.
-Power BI will connect directly to Azure Blob Storage, using the CSV files (e.g., `sao_paulo.csv`, `rio_de_janeiro.csv`) in the `processed-data` container as data sources.
+**Overview Dashboard:**
+This screen serves as the central command hub.
+It features a geospatial map displaying the 27 capitals, with color-coded bubbles (Red/Blue) indicating temperature extremes ("Heat Islands").
+Key KPIs at the top show the selected capital's average temperature and humidity, along with a qualitative Air Quality status.
+*(See `resources/images/BI-Overview-climate-analysis-project-cloud-1.png` in the repository)*

+**Thermal Analysis:**
+This dashboard focuses on thermal comfort.
+It correlates the measured temperature (`temperature_c`) with the thermal sensation (`feels_like_c`) using scatter plots and line charts.
+It allows the identification of cities where high humidity exacerbates the feeling of heat, a critical metric for public health warnings.
+*(See `resources/images/BI-Thermal-Analysis-climate-analysis-project-cloud-1.png` in the repository)*

+**Humidity Monitoring:**
+Dedicated to analyzing relative humidity.
+The visuals highlight critical levels (below 30% or above 80%).
+It includes a gauge chart for the current average and a bar chart showing the daily progression of humidity versus temperature, aiding in the prediction of dry weather respiratory risks.
+*(See `resources/images/BI-Humidity-Monitoring-climate-analysis-project-cloud-1.png` in the repository)*

+**Wind Dynamics:**
+This view analyzes wind patterns using radar charts (Wind Rose concept) and line graphs.
+It visualizes wind speed (`wind_speed_ms`) and direction, providing insights into atmospheric circulation and potential pollutant dispersion patterns.
+*(See `resources/images/BI-Wind-Dinamics-climate-analysis-project-cloud-1.png` in the repository)*

+**Air Quality:**
+A critical environmental view that breaks down the Air Quality Index (AQI).
+Pie and area charts display the concentration of specific pollutants such as Particulate Matter (PM2.5, PM10), Nitrogen Dioxide (NO2), and Ozone (O3).
+This allows for a detailed assessment of pollution sources and trends over time.
+*(See `resources/images/BI-Air-Quality-climate-analysis-project-cloud-1.png` in the repository)*

+### 8.2.
+Metrics Obtained
+During the validation period, the system successfully processed data for all 27 capitals.
+Key metrics observed in the dashboard examples include:
+* **Average Temperature:** Ranges observed around ~25°C in the overview.
+* **Humidity Levels:** High variation, with averages around 72-75% in coastal areas.
+* **Wind Speeds:** Averages around 3-4 m/s.
+* **Pollution:** Detailed breakdown of PM2.5 and Ozone levels, crucial for urban environmental compliance.

-### Solution Limitations
+### 8.3.
+Solution Limitations

-* **"Append" Performance:** The `upload_or_append_to_blob_csv` logic implements a "Read-Modify-Write" pattern (read the entire CSV, add one row, write the entire CSV).
-As the CSV files grow (thousands of rows), the transaction cost (data egress and write) and execution time will increase.
+* **"Append" Performance:** The `upload_or_append_to_blob_csv` logic implements a "Read-Modify-Write" pattern.
+As the CSV files grow (thousands of rows), the transaction cost (data egress and write) and execution time will increase linearly.
-* **Processing Service:** Using GitHub Actions as a processing service is convenient but less integrated into the Azure ecosystem than an Azure Function or Azure Container App.
+* **Processing Service:** Using GitHub Actions as a processing service is convenient for this academic scope but is less integrated into the Azure ecosystem than an Azure Function.
-* **Data Source:** The free OpenWeather API has call limits.
+* **Data Source Limits:** The free tier of the OpenWeather API has call limits which restricts the frequency of updates (currently set to twice daily).

----

 ## 9. Conclusion and Future Work